hyperboloide/backup-volume/README.md

 # backup-volume
-A simple Docker container to backup a docker volume to S3.
+A simple Docker container to create and encrypted backup of a docker volume, and save it to S3.

 ### Backup a volume